bjones1/CodeChat_Editor/docs/implementation.md

 ### IDE/editor integration

-Client messages:
+Client messages

+- On startup, the IDE client requests an ID from the server via a websocket.
+  Next, it sends an Opened message to a websockeet URL based on the ID.
+The server replies with either the text of a web page to display or a URL to the web page, depending on the Opened message contents.
+- When the CodeChat Editor Client starts, it also sends an Opened message; the ID for this client is part of its websocket URL.
-- On startup, the CodeChat Editor client sends an Opened message; the IDE client responds with an Opened message, followed by an Update message with the contents of the requested file.
+- After the IDE client sends the Opened message, it immediately follows with an Update message with the contents of the file from the IDE.
 - The IDE client and the CodeChat Editor client send update messages, with a file path, the file contents, and the cursor/scroll position.
 If a field is omitted, it means there's no change to it since the last command.
 For example, sending just a cursor/scroll position is used when the user scrolls but doesn't edit.
-- CodeChat Client only: a load message, which requests the IDE to send an update with the contents of the loaded file.
+- When the active file in the IDE changes, the IDE sends an Update message.
+When following a hyperlink changes the active file, the CodeChat Editor Client sends a Load message, which requests the IDE to send an update with the contents of the hyperlinked file.
-- They send a close message.
+- When the PC goes to sleep then wakes up, the IDE client and the Editor client both reconnect to the websocket URL containing their assigned ID.
+- If the Editor client or the IDE client are closed, they send a Close messages which ends the session.
+- If the server is stopped (or crashes), both clients shut down after several reconnect retries.

 Clients always come in pairs: one IDE client is always paired with one CodeChat Editor client.
-The server relays messages from one client to the other, using a queue.
+The server relays messages from one client to the other, using queues (see diagram).
 It translates file contents between source code and the CodeChat Editor format.

-The CodeChat Editor changes all links to documents on the local filesystem, so that following a link turns into an update message, instead of a page reload.
-In addition, this allows the editor to save the file before the current page is closed.
-TODO: relocate this paragraph to a more appropriate section.

 The server uses a set of queues to decouple websocket protocol activity from the core processing needed to translate source code between a CodeChat Editor Client